-By the end of the course, students will be usic to: Assessment of Outcomes.
-Evaluate how consumer perceptions, attitudes, Class discussions and quizzes beliefs, demographics and psychographics affect consumer's selection of apparel products and services.
+By the end of the course, students will be able to: Assessment of Outcomes: Evaluate how consumer perceptions, attitudes, Class discussions and quizzes beliefs, demographics and psychographics affect consumer's selection of apparel products and services.
 Evaluate the interrelationship between the domestic Class discussions, reading quizzes, term and international fashion markets and their paper significance to the fashion industry.
-Apply critical thinking, creativity, and problem- Class discussion, examinations, reading solving processes to issues and concern in fashion quizzes midterm essay retailing Know the basic characteristics of the world market Class discussion, examination, and environment and be able to relate to the current midterm essay global picture of international apparel retailing Describe the importance of international expansion Class discussion, midterm exam, and as a key strategy for retail organizations. midterm essay Know the challenges and the rewards of economic Class discussion, midterm exam, growth in developing countries and the relevant midterm essay, final examination importance to retailers Comprehend global sourcing opportunities and Class discussion, term paper, and constraints. examinations
+Apply critical thinking, creativity, and problem- Class discussion, examinations, reading solving processes to issues and concern in fashion quizzes & paper retailing Know the basic characteristics of the world market Class discussion, examination, and term environment and be able to relate to the current paper global picture of international apparel retailing Describe the importance of international expansion Class discussion, midterm exam, and as a key strategy for retail organizations. midterm essay Know the challenges and the rewards of economic Class discussion, midterm exam, final growth in developing countries and the relevant examination importance to retailers Comprehend global sourcing opportunities and Class discussion, term paper, and constraints.